ehedman/sdlSpeedometer/README.md

-    Environment   : Page with Voltage, Current, Temp and Power plotting (proprietary NMEA net "$P" sentences) Water         : Page with fresh water tank status and TDS quality (Requires https://github.com/ehedman/flowSensor) Victron Venus : Victron Venus sub-system (Requires https://github.com/ehedman/victron-venus-container)
+    Environment   : Page with Voltage, Current, Temp and Power plotting (proprietary NMEA net "$P" sentences) Water         : Page with fresh water tank status and TDS quality (Requires https://github.com/ehedman/flowSensor) Victron Venus : Victron Venus sub-system (Requires https://github.com/ehedman/victron-venus-container) RTSP Camera   : Capture video from an RTSP camera

 There is also a page to perform compass calibration includning on-line fetch of declination values from [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)

 ### External Applications
 sdlSpeedometer in itself is a very responsive application runing in an embedded system context with SDL2.
 However, sdlSpeedometer can be parametized to launch almost any external application by means of a configuration tool invoked from the GUI or from a shell.
-Run sdlSpeedometer-config to add XyGrip and/or Opencpn.
+Run ./sdlSpeedometer-config to add XyGrip and/or Opencpn.

 Kodi can be added as an external application to be used as a Jukebox style player togheter with its [Kore](https://play.google.com/store/apps/details?id=org.xbmc.kore&hl=sv&gl=US) remote control phone app.